maahn/VISSS/README.md

 #### known bugs
 * C++ restart after camera failure not reported in status file leading to capture_id reset no beeing handled properly (fixed on 14 April 2023)

+#### 0.3.2
+* For deployments in 24/25 and after
+* Store internal camera temperature as status information